-This supplement (the "First Supplement") is supplemental to, and should be read in conjunction with, the base prospectus which has been approved on 16 July 2021 by the Autorité des marchés financiers (the "AMF") under the approval number 21-335 in relation to the Euro 10,000,000,000 Notes and Certificates Programme (the "Programme") of Amundi Finance and Amundi (the "Issuers") (together, the "Base Prospectus").
+This supplement (the "Second Supplement") is supplemental to, and should be read in conjunction with, the base prospectus which has been approved on 12 July 2022 by the Autorité des marchés financiers (the "AMF") under the approval number 22-295, as supplemented by the first supplement, which has been approved on 17 August 2022 by the AMF under the approval number 22-352 (the "First Supplement") in relation to the Euro 10,000,000,000 Notes and Certificates Programme (the "Programme") of Amundi Finance and Amundi (the "Issuers") (together, the "Base Prospectus").

-Application has been made for approval of this First Supplement to the AMF and the AMF has approved the First Supplement under the approval number 21-406 on 17 September 2021, pursuant to Article 23 of Regulation (EU) 2017/1129 (the "Prospectus Regulation"), for the purposes of:
+Application has been made for approval of this Second Supplement to the AMF and the AMF has approved the Second Supplement under the approval number 22-392 on 23 September 2022, pursuant to Article 23 of Regulation (EU) 2017/1129 (the "Prospectus Regulation"), for the purposes of:

-- (i) incorporating by reference - a. the English version of the semestrial financial report of Amundi Finance as at 30 June 2021 including the statutory auditors' report (the Amundi Finance 2021 SFR), and - b. the English version of the semestrial financial report of Amundi as at 30 June 2021 including the statutory auditors' report (the Amundi 2021 SFR). - (ii) updating the following sections of the Base Prospectus following the publication of the above documents: the "Risk Factors" section of the Base Prospectus; the "Documents Incorporated by Reference" section of the Base Prospectus; the "Cross-Reference Table" section of the Base Prospectus, the "Description of Amundi Finance" section of the Base Prospectus, the "Description of Amundi" section of the Base Prospectus and the "General Information" section of the Base Prospectus, and - (iii) updating the "Recent Events" section of the Base Prospectus.
+- (i) incorporating by reference - a. the English version of the semestrial financial report of Amundi Finance as at 30 June 2022 including the statutory auditors' report (the Amundi Finance 2022 SFR), and - b. the English version of the semestrial financial report of Amundi as at 30 June 2022 including the statutory auditors' report (the Amundi 2022 SFR). - (ii) updating the following sections of the Base Prospectus: the "Risk Factors" section of the Base Prospectus, the "Documents Incorporated by Reference" section of the Base Prospectus, the "Cross-Reference Table" section of the Base Prospectus, the "Description of Amundi Finance" section of the Base Prospectus, the "Description of Amundi" section of the Base Prospectus and the "General Information" section of the Base Prospectus, and - (iii) updating the "Recent Events" section of the Base Prospectus.

-Terms defined in the Base Prospectus shall have the same meaning when used in this First Supplement.
+Terms defined in the Base Prospectus shall have the same meaning when used in this Second Supplement.

-This First Supplement has been approved by the AMF in France as competent authority under the Prospectus Regulation.
-The AMF only approves this First Supplement as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
-Such approval shall not be considered as an endorsement of the Issuers or the quality of the Securities that are the subject of the Base Prospectus as supplemented by this First Supplement.
+This Second Supplement has been approved by the AMF in France as competent authority under the Prospectus Regulation.
+The AMF only approves this Second Supplement as meeting the standards of completeness, comprehensibility and consistency imposed by the Prospectus Regulation.
+Such approval shall not be considered as an endorsement of the Issuers or the quality of the Securities that are the subject of the Base Prospectus as supplemented by this Second Supplement.
 Investors should make their own assessment of the opportunity to invest in such Securities.

-Save as disclosed in this First Supplement, no other significant new factor, material mistake or material inaccuracy relating to the information included in the Base Prospectus has arisen or been noted, as the case may be, since the approval of the Base Prospectus by the AMF.
-To the extent that there is any inconsistency between any statement in the First Supplement and any other statement in, including incorporated by reference in, the Base Prospectus, the statements referred to in the First Supplement will prevail.
+Save as disclosed in this Second Supplement, no other significant new factor, material mistake or material inaccuracy relating to the information included in the Base Prospectus has arisen or been noted, as the case may be, since the approval of the Base Prospectus by the AMF.
+To the extent that there is any inconsistency between any statement in the Second Supplement and any other statement in, including incorporated by reference in, the Base Prospectus, the statements referred to in the Second Supplement will prevail.

-Pursuant to Article 23(2) of the Prospectus Regulation, in the context of a public offer of Securities, investors who have already accepted to purchase or subscribe for any Securities to be issued under the Programme before this

-First Supplement is published shall have the right, exercisable until 23 September 2021 included, to withdraw their acceptances, provided that the significant new factor, material mistake or material inaccuracy arose or was noted before the closing of the offer period or the delivery of the Securities, whichever occurs first.
+Pursuant to Article 23(2) of the Prospectus Regulation, in the context of a public offer of Securities, investors who have already accepted to purchase or subscribe for any Securities to be issued under the Programme before this Second Supplement is published shall have the right, exercisable until 29 September 2022 included, to withdraw their acceptances, provided that the significant new factor, material mistake or material inaccuracy arose or was noted before the closing of the offer period or the delivery of the Securities, whichever occurs first.
 Investors may contact the authorised offeror(s) should they wish to exercise the right of withdrawal.